nazifapennstate/bmmb852/week8/README.md

 ```bash
 make batch DESIGN=design.csv JOBS=4 THREADS=4 SUBSET=100000
 ```
-_Setting SUBSET=100000 means that only the first 100,000 reads are retrieved from each SRA run._
+_Note: setting SUBSET=100000 means that only the first 100,000 reads are retrieved from each SRA run_

 ---

 ## 4. Output structure